-One of the biggest changes in the workplace lately has been the substantial shift toward remote work, which can present new challenges for companies.
-A remote workplace means that employees will have limited or no face-to-face interactions with their coworkers, causing them to miss out on important connections like watercooler chit-chat and personal office tours for new hires.
+One of the biggest changes in the workplace lately has been the substantial shift toward remote or hybrid work, which can present new challenges for companies.
+A remote workplace means that employees often have limited face-to-face interactions with their coworkers, and rely heavily on electronic communications.
+While remote working has many benefits, some team members will miss social interactions like watercooler chit-chat and personal office tours for new hires.

 Group Videos at Work